100 Years of History

 Grace Calvary’s 100th Anniversary

-In September 2024, Grace Calvary Church celebrated its 100th anniversary, sharing stories of its lasting community and its historic building.
-The celebration opened and closed singing “Onward Christian Soldiers” as did its original consecration.
-The luncheon honored Pastor Dan, who stepped down to head west to his grandchildren.
-Church groups sang “Here’s to Pastor Dan”—adapted lyrics by Joy Houghton, the eldest member.
+In September 2024, Grace Calvary Church celebrated its 100th anniversary by sharing stories of its lasting community and its historic site.
+The celebration opened and closed with Onward Christian Soldiers as did its original consecration.
+There was a luncheon honoring Pastor Dan as he stepped down to head west to his grandchildren.
+Church groups sang Here’s to Pastor Dan—adapted lyrics by the eldest member Joy Houghton.

 We’re thankful for Interim Pastor Glenn Snyder’s wonderful preaching during our present time of transition.
 He and his wife Linda are a blessing in prayer, study, and ministry.